PlutoZhang/ztrial-scenarios/scenario_1.md

 This scenario guides you through the steps in roughly 30 minutes.
 By the end of the session, you'll know how to:
 - Log in to the Zowe Desktop
-- Use the MVS Explorer to submit data sets that contain JCL to Job Entry Subsystem (JES)
 - Use JES explorer to query jobs with filters, and view the related status
 - Use TN3270 in the Zowe Desktop to view the job and (purge the job)
 - Use the Zowe CLI to create data sets and upload to mainframe